-- ➤ The District develops an annual budget to address administrative and operational needs for projects, activities and regulatory functions of the agency.
-The budget must submitted to the state by September 20th of each year. - ➤ The Little Blue NRD has worked with the Beehive database over the past several years to consolidate information and manage the data needs which facilitate the District's programs.
-The database helps to organize and display districts forms, mapping layers, well permits, chemigation permits, certified irrigated acres, mailing info, etc. The database allows the District to consolidate multiple program spreadsheets making tract records much more complete and trackable. - An objective of the FY 2019 plan was to complete our newly updated and user-friendly website.
-We are continuing with our program and project updates to make the site fully functional.
-When completed, the site will provide interactive social media, fillable online forms, monthly updates, and layered mapping for water quantity and quality, along with other valuable info within the district.
-The District continues to work toward integrating the Beehive database and the website to provide better opportunities for constituent interaction, reporting to the District and data compilation.
+- The district develops an annual budget to address administrative and operational needs for projects, activities and regulatory functions of the agency.
+The budget must submitted to the state by September 20th of each year. - The Little Blue NRD has worked with the Beehive database over the past several years to consolidate information and manage the data needs which facilitate the district's programs.
+The database helps to organize and display district forms, mapping layers, well permits, chemigation permits, certified irrigated acres, mailing info, etc. The database allows the district to consolidate multiple program spreadsheets making tract records much more complete and trackable. - Fiscal Year 2021: The Little Blue NRD is upgrading the Beehive database capabilities to include an interactive web component which will allow producers and farmers in the NRD to upload permits, reports, and other documents from their home computer.
+This will reduce physical mailings to and from the NRD, which will save time, money, and paper for all those involved.